bajratech/bajratech.github.io/_posts/2016-11-24-Bajra Weekly,GRE,Fun Friday and Friday Lunch.md

 		caption= "Are not we all beautiful?- part 2"
              %}

-Last but not least, the `IOT Team` (`Me`, `Sajan` daii and `Dhurba`) will be working on another portal which I do not want to disclose here.
+Last but not the least, the `IOT Team` (`Me`, `Sajan` daii and `Dhurba`) will be working on another portal which I do not want to disclose here.
 Please keep followinig our weekly to know more about the project.

 So much have happened at Bajra this week.
 Now it is time for the `BajraBeings` to get their mind off the work and enjoy the weekends.
 Have a great day fellas.